keajs/kea-docs/docs/effects/listeners.md

 ---

 :::note
-Read more about listeners in the [Core Concepts](/docs/concepts#listeners) page.
+Read more about listeners in the [Core Concepts](/docs/guide/concepts#listeners) page.

-Read more about using breakpoints in listeners in the [Advanced Concepts](/docs/advanced#breakpoints-in-listeners) page.
 :::

 ## Installation